Have you ever wondered why you think the way you do?

 20. Geriatric Psychologist

-Geriatric psychologists focus on the mental health and
+Geriatric psychologists focus on older adults.

 Educational